 What Are Dental Fillings

-Why Dental Fillings are Important
+Why Fillings are Important

-What Happens During the Dental Filling Procedure
+What Happens During a Dental Filling

 A dental filling is a four-step process that is quick and virtually painless.

 - Your dentist will first need to diagnose the cavity.
 This is generally done through x-rays and a physical dental exam.
-Once the size and exact location of the cavity is found, the dentist will discuss the best way to treat the decay.
+Once the size and exact location of the tooth cavity is found, the dentist will discuss the best way to treat the decay.

 Contact Country Dental If You Think You Have a Cavity